michaeld97/shoot-your-shot/README.md

 ## Usage
 ### Getting Started
 Download the files Model.py and basketball_plotting.m and using the terminal navigate to the directory they are downloaded to.
+Download the Basketball_project.pdf and read this document completely first.

 ### Requirements
 The model was intended to be used with Python 3 and MATLAB.
 The Python 3 interpreter can be found [here] (https://www.python.org/downloads//).
 MATLAB can be downloaded [here] (https://www.mathworks.com/downloads/).